-People with HIV can work (as only 2 out of 3 know) as chefs and nursery school teachers.
-The only job people with HIV cannot do is the same as anyone who has to take medication every day: which is front line service for any of the Armed Forces.
-Dentists, surgeons and midwives can practice if they are HIV positive providing they monitor their condition and their viral load is undetectable, they do have to declare their status to their employer.
+Only 2 out of 3 people know that people with HIV can work as chefs and nursery school teachers.
+The only job people with HIV cannot do is the same as anyone who has to take medication every day – front line service for any of the Armed Forces.
+Dentists, surgeons and midwives can practice if they are HIV positive, providing they monitor their condition and their viral load is undetectable.
+They do have to declare their status to their employer.

 Over a quarter of people incorrectly thought you would be breaking the law if you were HIV positive and did not tell your GP, dentist, employer or your partner.

-Better2Know believes that testing early, and regularly is the best way to help to prevent the spread of the virus.
-Then if you do test positive you can get the treatment you need to prevent you spreading the virus to you next partner.
-1 in 4 people with HIV in the UK do not know that they have the virus.
-The only way to know if you are one of them is to get tested.
+Better2Know believes that testing early, and regularly is the best way to help prevent the spread of the virus.
+If you do test positive, you can get the treatment you need to prevent spreading the virus to your next partner.
+The only way to know if you have HIV is to get tested.

 Lines are open 24/7.
 Click to call.